 - The Japanese Health Ministry withdrew its recommendation for Gardasil based on the flimsiest of evidence.
 The numbers were so small, and apparently, so random, no reasonable scientist would find that there is evidence that these were actually Gardasil-related events.
 In case there’s some misinterpretation of the health ministry’s actions, it was not a ban – they just withdrew recommendations.
 Intelligent and rational Japanese parents (I’m assuming it’s the majority) can still legally get the vaccine for their children.

-- Since I don’t want to leave any stone unturned, this decisions does not mean that the vaccine has been pulled from the market.
+- Since I don’t want to leave any stone unturned, these decisions do not mean that the vaccine has been pulled from the market.
 Again, teenagers can still get the vaccine.

 - This move by the health ministry was very unusual since in 2010, Japan’s parliament added the HPV vaccine to the mandatory vaccination schedule.
 Hopefully, this committee of the health ministry will look at the numbers from a statistical and scientific point of view and fix this stupidity.

 - About 2700 women in Japan die every year from HPV related cancers.
 So, because of complaints about unrelated events, Japan withdrew its recommendation because of 43 cases of “body pain” while possibly allowing 2700 women to die in the future from an HPV related cancer.
 Simple math says that the benefit to cost ratio (especially when the so-called cost of “body pain” is somewhat hard to define in severity) is way on the side of the HPV vaccine.
 I don’t get what the Health Ministry was thinking.